cofacts/rumors-site/README.md

 - `routeChangeStart` - when next-router starts route change
 - `routeChangeComplete` - when next-router finish route change
+- `dataLoaded` - when article / reply is loaded in article & reply page

 ## Design and Mockups